TYPO3GmbH/blog/Documentation/Integrators/Index.rst

    Description
          The secret key of the google re-captcha, this is required for the validation of the captcha Get this key from google: https://www.google.com/recaptcha/admin#list

+.. _tsCommentsDisqus:

+comments.disqus
+"""""""""""""""
+.. container:: table-row

+   Property
+         comments.disqus
+   Data type
+         int
+   Description
+         Activate disqus as comment system. this option disable the default comments.

+.. _tsCommentsDisqusShortname:

+comments.disqus.shortname
+"""""""""""""""""""""""""
+.. container:: table-row

+   Property
+         comments.disqus.shortname
+   Data type
+         string
+   Description
+         The shortname / forum id of your disqus.com project.
+This is the subdomain part, like FOOBAR if your subdomain is FOOBAR.disqus.com
+         Get this key from disqus.com: https://disqus.com

 .. _tsAuthorsAvatarProvider: